 Shuronda is a 32 year old hotel manager living in Georgia.
 She loves being able to meet and help people from around the world through hospitality.

-Walk us through what your credit was like before Kikoff.
+Walk us through what your credit was like before Kikoff’s credit builder account.

 Growing up, credit was never a conversation at the dinner table.
 I had to learn through mistakes.
-When I was 19, I wasn’t responsible with my credit card and loan payments.
+When I was 19, I wasn’t responsible with making payments on time for my credit cards and loans.
 Those debts went into collections and charge-offs.

-I had a very unhealthy credit report, but I didn’t even realize for years because I hadn’t been worried about money.
+I had very unhealthy credit files, but I didn’t even realize for years because I hadn’t been worried about money.
 My bills were paid.
 I could go on vacation.
 I wasn’t thinking about credit.